-This last-of-the-season relish recipe from Robert Harris goes well with roasted chicken, crispy skinned fish or cumin rubbed grilled pork tenderloin.
+This last-of-the-season relish recipe from Robert Harris, chef-owner of Season to Taste, goes well with roasted chicken, crispy skinned fish or cumin rubbed grilled pork tenderloin.
 Since it’s super simple it requires the freshest ingredients – Harris prefers Hanson Farm corn and Kimball Fruit Farm baby heirloom tomatoes – but anything you find at the farmer’s market will do just fine.
 Make this delectable dish before the fall weather really arrives.

 - 1 Vidalia onion, small diced